Patellar Dislocation (no fracture)

 What if I have concerns/questions?

-- If you have problems with the rehabilitation of you shoulder, you should see your GP or physio in the first instance - take your ACC form/number with you
+- If you have problems with the rehabilitation of you shoulder, you should see your GP or physio first - take your ACC form/number with you